jsha/servercert/docs/BR.md

 This method does not allow pruning.

+This method allows CNAME lookups when choosing ADN.

 This method allows Onion Domain Name issuance.

 ##### 3.2.2.4.19 Agreed-Upon Change to Website - ACME